arnaud-lb/vim-php-namespace/README.markdown

 ### Make symbol fully qualified

-Expands the name under the cursor to its fully qualified name.
+Expands the symbol under the cursor to its fully qualified name.

 To use this feature, add the following mappings  in `~/.vimrc`: